 - Confirmation of attendance at school/ work/therapy appointments

 - Sober companionship for trips or events

-- Regular mentor communication with parents (if applicable)
+- Regular mentor communication with parents or loved ones (if applicable)

 All former clients are invited to be a part of our alumni program.
 Through this program, clients can attend:

 - Community events at our facility (movie

 and current clients attend

 - Weekly 12-Step meeting

 - Monthly follow-up/check-in calls